-In this paper, we study the changes in local cryptocurrency price deviations-that is, the ratio of the cryptocurrency price in a local currency, converted into dollars at the real-time exchange rate, to the average worldwide dollar price-as an indicator of crypto demand movement over time.1 Makarov and Schoar (2020) document the frequent occurrence of price deviations in many countries and highlight that the capital controls make prices differ across countries.
-We test whether distrust of the government can increase the local crypto price deviations using a data set of Bitcoin and Ethereum trading from 31 countries.
+In this paper, we focus on explaining the changes in local cryptocurrency price deviations that is, the ratio of the cryptocurrency price in a local currency, converted into dollars at the real-time exchange rate, to the average worldwide dollar price.1 Makarov and Schoar (2020) document the frequent occurrence of price deviations in many countries and highlight that the capital controls make prices differ across countries.
+Our paper further argues that distrust towards the government drives local cryptocurrency price deviations using a data set of Bitcoin and Ethereum trading from 31 countries.